Cold Mountain

 Highlights:

-Cold Mountain at 6,030 feet is located in The Shining Rock Wilderness and is one of five peaks in this section of the Pisgah National Forest that rises over 6,000 feet.
-If you have seen the movie or read the 1997 best selling novel by Charles Frazier then you may be one of the many hikers that have flocked to this area in the last few years.
-Prior to this, only hunters and hard-core hikers spent much time on the mountain.
+If you have seen the movie Cold Mountain or read the 1997 best selling novel by Charles Frazier then you may be one of the many hikers that have flocked to this area.
+Prior to the book and movie releases, only hunters and hard-core hikers spent much time on the mountain.
 The 10.4-mile round-trip hike to Cold Mountain is a steep and strenuous route with sections of unmarked trail and and an elevation gain of 2,800 feet from the Art Loeb trailhead at the Daniel Boone Scout Camp (SR 1129) to the summit.
 Sorrell Creek, a cold, clear mountain stream, is about two miles into the hike and is a nice place to take a break.
+Keep in mind that this section of the Blue Ridge Parkway is closed for much of the winter depending on the weather – usually November through March.
+During these months, you can call 828-298-0398 for weather and road closure information.
+Even when the Parkway is closed, the Cold Mountain overlook is accessible from U.S. 276 exchange.

 Speak Your Mind